 Spirits are one of the most unique (and most unbalanced) components of amiibo training in Super Smash Bros.
 Ultimate.
 They’re kind of like power boosts for your Figure Players; using Spirits, you can increase their attack strength, decrease the amount of damage they take, and let them inherit special bonus effects that come with a wide variety of powers.
-And they can be a bit overwhelming to new trainers — understandably so!
+They can be a bit overwhelming to new trainers — and understandably so!
 It’s time to talk all about Spirits in Super Smash Bros.
 Ultimate!

 It’s also important to note that giving your FP a Spirit will sometimes change its personality.
 If you’re new to amiibo training, please don’t worry about which personality your FP has, because it ultimately doesn’t matter very much!
 As long as you’re following our guides, any personality you wind up with is fine.
+Except for Unflappable.

 Primary & Support Spirits

 Let’s talk about the Spirit types we just mentioned.
 If you’ve seen your FP’s status screen (and have pressed R to bring up the personality menu), then you may have noticed a circular icon nearby.
 That’s its Spirit type, and there are four in total: an Attack type (red with a sword), a Shield type (blue with a shield), a Grab type (green with a claw), and a neutral type (gray).
-If your FP is Attack-type, that does not make it inherently more aggressive; the same goes for the Shield and Grab types, which have no effect on how often your FP will block or grab, respectively.
+If your FP is Attack-type, that does not make it inherently more aggressive; the same goes for the Shield and Grab types, which have no effect on how often your FP blocks or grabs, respectively.
 Spirit types are essentially a game of rock-paper-scissors.
 Attack “beats” grab, grab “beats” shield, and shield “beats” attack.
-What does “beat” mean in this context?
-Well, for example, if a Grab-type Mario amiibo is fighting a Shield type Luigi amiibo, that Mario FP has a Spirit-type advantage.
+What does “beat” mean in this context, then?
+Well, for example, if a Grab-type Mario amiibo is fighting a Shield type Luigi amiibo, that Mario FP now has a Spirit-type advantage.
 That means Mario will deal 1.3x increased damage against Luigi.
-If that same Grab-type Mario FP goes up against an Attack-type Bowser amiibo, though, Mario will have a disadvantage and only inflict 0.85x damage against Bowser.
-So, in summary: for best results, your amiibo should always have a neutral Spirit type!
-This way you don’t have to worry about an opponent receiving a 1.3x attack boost for reasons you can’t control.
+If that same Grab-type Mario FP goes up against an Attack-type Bowser amiibo, though, Mario will have a Spirit-type disadvantage and only inflict 0.85x damage against Bowser.
+So, in summary: for the best results, your amiibo should always have a neutral Spirit type!
+This way you don’t have to worry about an opponent receiving a 1.3x attack boost for reasons you can’t directly control.
 The neutral type doesn’t receive a boost or a penalty against any other type – even itself – which makes it the winning choice in tournaments.

-If your amiibo is fresh out of the box and you want to set it up with Spirits, do so before you start training (more on that later).
+If your amiibo is fresh out of the box and you want to set it up with Spirits, do so before you start training it (more on that later).
 The first thing you’re going to want to do is feed it a Primary Spirit with the neutral type.
 If you can, try using consecutive Primaries to get your FP’s stats to even numbers (such as 3200 / 1000); you can then give it Support Spirits to raise and lower its attack and defense in increments of hundreds.
-This makes it easier to set your amiibo up with a nice and even 2100 across both stats (and this is the recommended spread listed in most of our guides).
+This makes it easier to set up your FP with a nice and even 2100 across both stats (and this is the recommended spread listed in most of our guides).
 Alternatively, let your FP inherit a Zacian & Zamazenta Spirit and its stats will even out right away.

 With 2100 points in attack, an amiibo deals 1.84x increased damage.
 This damage bonus applies to attacks it uses and items it throws.
 With 2100 points in defense, an amiibo takes approximately 0.44x damage from opponents.
-Most trainers choose to occupy all three of their FPs’ bonus slots, but let’s say for a moment that you choose to leave them empty and go with the now-increased stat total of 2500 / 2500 instead.
+Most trainers choose to occupy all three of their FPs’ bonus slots, but let’s say for a moment that you choose to leave all of them empty and go with the now-increased stat total of 2500 / 2500 instead.
 With 2500 points in attack, the FP deals 2x damage (whereas 2100 deals 1.84x).
 With 2500 points in defense, the FP takes 0.4x damage (whereas 2100 takes 0.44x damage).

 A lot of our guides will tell you that stat points don’t matter too much.
 There’s as much merit to investment in attack as there is in investment in defense, so you’re free to give your FP any stat spread you want.
 We generally recommend balancing its total between attack and defense, as most tournament FPs run 2100 / 2100 (or similar).
 If you have trouble evening out your amiibo’s stats, don’t worry; something like 2078 / 2122 works just as well.

 If you’re looking to get the highest amount of attack or defense points possible (and forgo the other stat), there are two specific Spirits that can help you do that.
 For maximum attack, you’ll need to get your hands on the Akuma Spirit (Street Fighter series), and you can do that by waiting for him to appear on the Spirit Board.
 Use board-shuffling items if you can!
 For maximum defense, you can summon the Absolutely Safe Capsule with a Mr. Saturn Spirit and six other cores.
 Please note that giving your FP these Spirits will change its Spirit type to one other than neutral.
 Luckily, feeding it additional neutral-type Spirits will change its type back!
-As a side note, it’s also impossible to have maximum investment in one stat and none in the other.
-This means a spread of 4200 attack and 0 defense is pretty much impossible, but you can get close!
+As a side note, it’s also impossible to have the maximum investment in one stat and none in the other.
+This means a spread of 4200 attack and 0 defense is pretty much impossible, but you can at least get close!

 As mentioned before, although you can forgo bonus effects and pocket extra stat boosts, most trainers choose not to.
 There are a lot of helpful bonus effects that can really turn the tide of battle in your FP’s favor, and it’s important to understand the effects of each one.
 Let’s begin with the “big five” — a category of five really strong bonus effects that have been officially banned from Spirits tournaments (but are allowed elsewhere).

 First we have Super Armor and Slow Super Armor, two of the most powerful (and controversial) bonus effects in the game.
 As their names imply, these effects grant the fighter universal super armor.
-When the user suffers 132 units of knockback or more, the armor is temporarily broken and the user is launched.
+When the user suffers 132 units of knockback or more, the armor is temporarily broken and the user is launched anyway.
 Super armor bonuses are extremely potent when their user hasn’t taken much damage, and are doubly effective on fighters like Bowser and Donkey Kong whose attacks already have super armor.
 Super Armor takes up all three bonus slots at once, whereas Slow Super Armor only occupies two.
 This is because Slow Super Armor comes with a penalty of 0.3x grounded movement speed and 0.5x air speed and jump height.